 When you contact Council’s Customer Relations team by phone your call may be recorded.
 Information you provide to us will be collected, held, used and/or disclosed for the following purposes:

-e) and for any other purpose outlined in Council’s Privacy Management Plan.
+- and for any other purpose outlined in Council’s Privacy Management Plan and this Privacy Statement.

-Recordings are stored on Council’s computer server within Council’s phone system for a period of 12 months, unless retained.
+Recordings are stored on Council’s computer servers within Council’s phone system for a period of 12 months, unless retained for longer.
 Council’s servers are held at 62-78 Vincent Street, Cessnock 2325.
 Please refer to this page for more information on how to access your personal information Council holds.

 For the security of our customers, payment transaction information is not recorded – the call is paused in order for the customer to provide this information and the call is resume after this information is provided.

 If you do not consent to having your call recorded, please advise the Customer Relations team member you are speaking to that you opt out.
-If you do opt out, Council will still handle and manage your personal information in accordance with the Privacy Management Plan as legally required, but not for the purposes listed in c) and d) above.
+If you do opt out, Council will still handle and manage your personal information in accordance with the Privacy Management Plan and this Privacy Statement as legally required, but not for the purposes listed in 3. and 4. above.

 Other Important Information